SDEs with no strong solution arising from a problem of stochastic control: An SDE with no strong solution

 \section{An SDE with no strong solution}

 Let $B$ be a real-valued Brownian motion and consider the two-dimensional SDE

 By \cite{larsson_relative_2021}, the SDE \eqref{eq:SDE-gamma} has a weak solution.
-The main result of the present paper is that the SDE \eqref{eq:SDE-gamma} has no strong solution and, furthermore, that a weak solution displays many of the same properties as Tsirelson's famous example \eqref{eq:tsirelson} from \cite{tsirelson_example_1976}.
+A simulation of such a solution is shown in \Cref{fig:tangential-motion}.
+The main result of the present paper is that the SDE \eqref{eq:SDE-gamma} has no strong solution and, furthermore, that a weak solution exhibits many of the same properties as Tsirelson's famous example \eqref{eq:tsirelson} from \cite{tsirelson_example_1976}, including uniqueness in law.
 It is notable that our two-dimensional example is a strong Markov martingale with Markovian diffusion coefficient, in contrast to Tsirelson's one-dimensional SDE which has a non-Markovian drift.

 We now state the main result concerning solutions of the SDE \eqref{eq:SDE-gamma}.
 This is a more precise restatement of \Cref{thm:intro-1}